univention/univention-corporate-server/doc/architecture/concepts/replication.rst

 * Information about printers
 * Information about file shares

-The domain replication in UCS also ensures that the affect UCS systems run follow-up actions once the changes are replicated.
-The following example shows the follow-up actions for a new file share:
+The domain replication in UCS also ensures that the affected UCS systems run follow-up actions once the changes are replicated.
+The actions can comprise of, for example, updates to configurations of services and making the changes available to the users.

-#.
-An administrator creates a new file share.
-#.
-The domain database stores a new object about the new file share.
-#.
-The replication synchronizes this information to all domain controllers.
-#.
-The responsible domain controller updates its service configuration about
-   local file shares.
-#.
-The file share service offers the new share to users.